Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 11. Little Paper Mache Angel

-The rough, folk art look of these apples make them perfect as a centerpiece.
-This is an outstanding paper mache project from Craftbits.com, where you'll find the instructions.
+The rough, folk art look of these pets make them perfect.
+This is an outstanding paper mache project from This Heart of Mine, where you'll find the instructions.

-Bring the Southwest into your decor by adding paper mache cacti to your room.
+Bring the sweet and decadent into your decor by adding paper mache cakes to your room.

 14. A Lady Ornament